 If you can prove all of these elements, and if you can also prove the amount of your damages, you have won your claim based on negligence per se.
 An example would be if a commercial trucker violated regulations by sleeping too few hours, then fell asleep at the wheel causing an accident.

-Time Out: Florida’s No-Fault Traffic Accident Compensation Rules
+Florida’s No-Fault Traffic Accident Compensation Rules

 Although most Florida personal injury cases are based on negligence, Florida applies a different system to car accidents.
 Every Florida driver must purchase $10,000 worth of Personal Injury Protection (PIP) insurance.
 If an accident occurs, the driver must look to their own insurance to compensate them, regardless of which driver was negligent.